-Also, your baby might be covered in a fine down, thicker on his back, shoulders and forehead.
-This fine hair is known as lanugo, and helped protect baby’s skin in-utero.
+Also, your baby might be covered in a fine down, thicker on the back, shoulders and forehead.
+This fine hair is known as lanugo and helped protect baby’s skin in-utero.
 It should fall off in a few weeks.

 When to see a doctor